 Sinking to streaking: Collier, now-hot Lynx win fourth in a row

+"I get that's interesting," Reeve said.
+"I would invite anybody that would suggest that we were tanking to walk in to either our practices or during the course of a game.
+We are trying to win every game that we play.
+I don't believe in that.
+No one has come to me and asked me to tank.
+I believe this group that you're with, they don't deserve that.
+I mean, that's embarrassing that that gets thrown around. … It's probably going to be a case that I suck if we win too much, and then I suck if we lose and we're in the lottery.
+So that's not going to control anything that we do."

-Now 8-9, Minnesota collectively outplayed the Indiana Fever offensively in a 90-83 win that extended its winning streak to four games, with minority owner Alex Rodriguez in attendance for his first Lynx game at Target Center since he and Marc Lore first purchased ownership stake last July.
+Now 8-9 after opening 0-6, Minnesota outlasted the Indiana Fever in a 90-83 win that extended its winning streak to four games, with minority owner Alex Rodriguez in attendance for his first Lynx game at Target Center since he and Marc Lore first purchased ownership stake last July.

 By the time they become majority owners in about a year, Reeve may not need another top pick on her roster.